Fiddling with Ubuntu Server Images

 To fix this, I hypothesized that I could somehow redirect the

-command’s stderr to /dev/null
+command’s stderr to /dev/null using a file

 descriptor redirect.
 So, no error would be printed and the